Bombus terrestris

 Bombus terrestris, the buff-tailed bumblebee or large earth bumblebee, is one of the most numerous bumblebee species in Europe.
 It is one of the main species used in greenhouse pollination, and so can be found in many countries and areas where it is not native, such as Tasmania.
-Moreover, it is a eusocial insect with an overlap of generations, a division of labor, and cooperative brood care.
-The queen is monandrous which means she mates with only one male.
-B. terrestris workers learn flower colors and forage efficiently.
+Moreover, it is a eusocial insect with an overlap of generations, a division of labour, and cooperative brood care.
+The queen is monogamous which means she mates with only one male.
+B. terrestris workers learn flower colours and forage efficiently.

 Taxonomy and phylogenetics

 B. terrestris is part of the order Hymenoptera, which is composed of ants, bees, and wasps.
 The family Apidae specifically consists of bees.
 It is also part of the subfamily Apinae.
 There are 14 tribe lineages within Apinae, and B. terrestris is in the bumblebee tribe, Bombini.
 It is in the genus Bombus, which consists entirely of bumblebees, and the subgenus Bombus sensu stricto.
 This subgenus contains closely related species such as Bombus affinis, Bombus cryptarum, Bombus franklini, Bombus ignitus, Bombus lucorum, Bombus magnus, Bombus occidentalis, and Bombus terricola.
 There are nine recognized subspecies: B. terrestris africanus, B. terrestris audax, B. terrestris calabricus, B. terrestris canariensis, B. terrestris dalmatinus, B. terrestris lusitanicus, B. terrestris sassaricus, B. terrestris terrestris and B. terrestris xanthopus, each with a distinctive coloration scheme.